awh32/Resume-and-Projects/Food Fight/README.txt

 The concept of the game is the story of a young student who quickly gets into a a food fight with various other students.

-The design information of the project is included in this folder.
+The design information of the project is included in this folder, along with some concept and charcter art.

-The game is currently still in development.
-When the game is finished, a build will be added to this folder.
+The game has reached an beta stage of development.
+We have finished and presented it for our class, but we are continuing to update it and polish it for eventual release.

+A current build of the game may be obtained by request.